marcelpatrick/3rdPersonV2/README.md

 ### 3.2.1: Movement actions

 - In the header file, Declare the Move() and Turn() funtions.
-- Include Speed and Turn Rate variables to fine tune the player's movements.
+- Include Rotation Rate variables to fine tune the player's movements.

 ShooterCharacter.h
 ```cpp